mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 In the balance sheet at the end of the period, the inventory is reported at $38.000 ($56.000-$18.000)

-Important: LIFO is not allowed in all countries:exclamation: why :question: mainly because it delays or reduces the payment of taxes.
+Important: LIFO is not allowed in IFRS:exclamation: why :question: mainly because it delays or reduces the payment of taxes.
 Even it is not allowed in IFRS

 ---
 Case 3: Average cost